 Stories to help you understand

-In the video at the top of this page, I mentioned the importance of hearing the stories of LGBT+ Christians to help you understand what your kids may have been going through.
+In the video at the top of this page, I also mentioned the importance of hearing the stories of LGBT+ Christians to help you understand what your kids may have been going through.
 Again, this doesn’t mean you have to agree with everything; the key is to help you understand.

 Undivided by Vicky Beeching — Vicky was a Christian singer, songwriter, and theologian whose faith was at the core of her life.
 But as her life became increasingly public, she was struggling with the private knowledge that she was attracted to other women.
 In this book, she shares her journey and how her faith led her to ultimately tell the truth and offer support to others around the world.